Union members earn more. Here’s why.

 How much more do union members earn?

-According to the Australian Bureau of Statistics (ABS) in December 2024, the median weekly earnings for workers who are union members is $1,600 per week, compared with $1,349 for workers who are not union members.
+According to the latest data from the Australian Bureau of Statistics, the median weekly earnings for workers who are union members is $1,600 per week – compared to $1,349 for workers who are not union members.

-The data from the ABS shows that being a union member leads to higher pay, no matter how you’re employed or where you are in your working life.
+Data also shows that being a union member leads to higher pay, no matter how you’re employed or how young you are.

 The evidence is clear: whichever way you look at it, the key to higher wages is union membership.